dockstore/dockstore-documentation/docs/index.rst

 -------------------------
 .. include:: advanced-topics/advanced-topics.rst

 ..
-To get the above to format nicely, I made changes to advanced-topics/advanced-topics that make it no longer compatiable with the Table of Contents, so advanced-topics/advanced-topics will no longer show in the sidebar.
+To get the above to format nicely, I made changes to advanced-topics/advanced-topics that make it no longer compatible with the Table of Contents, so advanced-topics/advanced-topics will no longer show in the sidebar.
 I feel that is a fair trade off.

 * :doc:`Docker registries <advanced-topics/docker-registries>`
 * :doc:`Different ways to register tools on Dockstore <advanced-topics/ways-to-register-tools>`